 #2.
 Bao Borough

-Light, fluffy, and packed with tiny pieces of delicious meat Bao’s Buns are other.
+Bao’s buns are light, fluffy, and packed with tiny pieces of delicious meat.

 Take a bite of each and then move on through its grill-oriented menu (ox-heart skewers and chili chicken wings, for example) and delicious highball cocktails made of fruit.